codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/flutter-screenshots-stores.md

 end
 {{< /highlight >}}

-Now, in your CI, in order to run the `deployapp` command above for the Google Play Store, you just need to run the following script:
+Now, in your workflow, in order to run the `deployapp` command above for the Google Play Store, you just need to run the following script:

 {{< highlight bash "style=paraiso-dark">}}
 cd android/